Corrosive Chemicals | Laboratory Safety

 The Advantages of Implementing Fiber Laser Cutting Machines in Plate and Tube Industries

-Corrosive liquids, or Class 8 liquids, are measured on the pH scale (a range of 0-14 with water being 7).
-Strong acids are considered liquids with a pH of 2 or less.
-Strong bases are liquids with a pH above 12.5.
-Both of these pHs are incredibly common in cleaning products, manufacturing facilities, and other businesses.
+Corrosive liquids, or Class 8 liquids, are measured on the pH scale, which ranges from 0 to 14 (with water being neutral at 7).
+Liquids with a pH of 2 or lower are considered strong acids, while those above 12.5 are strong bases.
+Such pH levels are common in cleaning products, manufacturing facilities, and more.

 How Can You Dispose of Corrosive Liquids?